m-over/rke2-playbook/README.md

-# role to create RKE2 Cluster
+# Ansible Playbook to install RKE2
+You can install a RKE2 cluster with kubevip with this Playbook

 # Example cluster config
 ```